 Then it became apparent I could not go on.
 I was depressed, and work was hard.
 My physical therapist nudged me to talk to someone, and I finally felt ready.

-I started a local support group and cried the whole time.
-I could not get a word in.
+I started attending a local support group and cried the whole time.
+It took me a long time to share and express my feelings.
 But I never felt uncomfortable with other patients because I felt like they get it.
 They don’t think it’s complaining; they just think you’re sharing.
 I had trouble opening up and saying how it really was because it felt like complaining to me.

 I asked if anybody had help with hormone therapy or advice, and Tina, the NBCF support group facilitator, suggested acupuncture.
 I tried it, and I feel like a new person.